nsmsn/personal-site-v2/src/contact.md

 permalink: /contact/
 ---

-Are you interested in hiring me for a short-term project?
+Are you interested in working together on a short-term project?
 Or perhaps you have a question about me or my work?

 I would love to hear from you.
 Email me at [nick@nicksimson.com](mailto:nick@nicksimson.com) or use this simple form to contact me.